cabforum/servercert/docs/BR.md

 CAs performing validations using this method MUST implement Multi-Perspective Issuance Corroboration as specified in [Section 3.2.2.9](#3229-multi-perspective-issuance-corroboration).
 To count as corroborating, a Network Perspective MUST observe the same challenge information (i.e. Random Value or Request Token) as the Primary Network Perspective.

-**Note**: Once the FQDN has been validated using this method, the CA MAY also issue Certificates for other FQDNs that end with all the Domain Labels of the validated FQDN.
-This method is suitable for validating Wildcard Domain Names.
+This method allows wildcard issuance.

+This method allows pruning domain labels when choosing the ADN.

+This method does not allow CNAME lookups when choosing the ADN.
+Note: Domain name resolution includes processing of CNAMEs, so validation under this method naturally includes processing CNAMES, even when the DNS query type is TXT or CAA.

 ##### 3.2.2.4.8 IP Address

-Confirming the Applicant's control over the FQDN by confirming that the Applicant controls an IP address returned from a DNS lookup for A or AAAA records for the FQDN in accordance with [Section 3.2.2.5](#3225-authentication-for-an-ip-address).
+Confirming the Applicant's control over the ADN by confirming that the Applicant controls an IP address returned from a DNS lookup for A or AAAA records for the ADN in accordance with [Section 3.2.2.5](#3225-authentication-for-an-ip-address).

 CAs performing validations using this method MUST implement Multi-Perspective Issuance Corroboration as specified in [Section 3.2.2.9](#3229-multi-perspective-issuance-corroboration).
 To count as corroborating, a Network Perspective MUST observe the same IP address as the Primary Network Perspective.

-**Note**: Once the FQDN has been validated using this method, the CA MUST NOT issue Certificates for other FQDNs that end with all the labels of the validated FQDN unless the CA performs separate validations for each of those other FQDNs using authorized methods.
-This method is NOT suitable for validating Wildcard Domain Names.
+This method MUST NOT be used for wildcard issuance.

+This method does not allow pruning domain labels when choosing the ADN.

+This method does not allow CNAME lookups when choosing the ADN.

 ##### 3.2.2.4.9 Test Certificate